jellyfin-archive/jellyfin-docs/general/clients/installing-mopidy.md

 Utilizing a Raspberry Pi (or other small form factor computer) it's possible to use Mopidy to build a set of standalone smart speakers connected to your Jellyfin server.

 1. Grab the latest [raspbian image](https://www.raspberrypi.org/downloads/raspbian/).
 Unless you have a need for a GUI, the 'Lite' image is plenty for this project.
-2. Install the image to the sd card (See the [official docs](https://www.raspberrypi.org/documentation/installation/installing-images/README.md))
+2. Install the image to the SD card (See the [official documentation](https://www.raspberrypi.org/documentation/installation/installing-images/README.md))
 3. Install Mopidy from their [apt repo](https://docs.mopidy.com/en/latest/installation/debian/#install-from-apt-mopidy-com) to ensure we get the latest version
 4. Install required OS packages:
     `sudo apt install mopidy mopidy-mpd gstreamer1.0-plugins-bad python3-pip`